More powerful multiple testing under dependence via randomization: Randomization improves the e-BH procedure

 \subsection{The jointly rounded \UEBH}

 So far, we have treated every stochastic rounding operation as being independent of every other.
 However, the validity of stochastic rounding does not need independence in the algorithmic randomness across e-values.
-Here, we formulate a joint distribution for stochastically rounding the e-values over their respective grids that has an equivalent formulation of applying e-BH to $(X_1 / U, \dots, X_K / U)$ for a single uniform random variable $U$.